Multiobjective Evolutionary Pruning of Deep Neural Networks with Transfer Learning for improving their Performance and Robustness: Experimental framework

 In this study, we use six different datasets in our experiments.
 We need to split the images of these datasets into a train and test subsets, as the evaluation of \proposal requires it.
 We have created a 5-fold cross-validation evaluation environment, meanwhile for the rest of the datasets, their train and test subsets had already been predefined.

 Another component of \proposal is the used network along all the experiments.
-In our case, we have chosen ResNet-50 as the pre-trained network.
-This election has been taken to maintain the balance between the number of features, which leads to a higher computational space, and the performance obtained in the TL process.
+In our case, we have chosen ResNet-50 as the pre-trained network. \begin{idea} We have selected ResNet-50 as the baseline feature extraction method following up the conclusions drawn in \citep{evoprunedeeptl}, in which several experiments with other feature extractors such as DenseNet and VGG were found to perform worse than ResNet-50.
+Although other larger feature extractors may provide better performance, the choice of ResNet-50 is also related to the number of features obtained from the network, which directly influences the evaluation time of a solution.
+Based on these criteria, ResNet-50 is established as the pretrained backbone for our experiments, given its good balance between performance and complexity.\end{idea} This election has been taken to maintain the balance between the number of features, which leads to a higher computational space, and the performance obtained in the TL process.
 The combinatorial problem can be huge for typical values of feature extractors commonly used in problems where TL is in use.
 Using this network yields feature vectors $F_\phi(\mathbf{x})$ comprising $P=2,048$ components, leading to a total of $2^{2,048} \approx 3.23\cdot 10^{616}$ possible pruning patterns.
 Furthermore, the evaluation of pruned networks during the search requires repeatedly training over the instances in the test subset can be computationally expensive.
 Note that, although in our experiments a CNN model is used, the pruning can also be performed with other type or architectures, like Long Short-Term Memory (LSTM) \citep{lstmpruning}.